 From old fashioned taverns to classy sit-down eateries, Old City has a ton of great bars and restaurants.
 Some must try restaurants include Amada, Tuna Bar, Buddakan, Cuba Libre, and Royal Bucherie.
 For bars, there’s Independence Beer Garden, Morgan’s Pier, Revolution House, Blue Martini, the Plough and the Stars and so many more.

 In Old City you’ll find brick row-homes, classic trinities, brownstone houses, and condos.
 There are tons of revamped industrial buildings that have been converted into condos or lofts.
 And of course there’s many beautifully maintained or restored townhomes.
-As of January 2023, the average sale price is $343,000.
+As of January 2024, the average sale price is $475,000 with 105 days on the market.